LTLA/BiocWorkflow2015/converted/workflow.md

 Most bins are assumed to represent non-DB background regions.
 Any systematic differences in the coverage of those bins is attributed to composition bias and is normalized out.
 Specifically, the TMM method [@robinson2010scaling] is applied to compute normalization factors from the bin counts.
-These factors can then be applied to the DB analysis with the window counts.
+These factors are then applied to the DB analysis with the window counts.

 ```r